Lorne Parish, New Brunswick

-Lorne is a civil parish in Victoria County, New Brunswick, Canada.
+Lorne is a geographic parish in Victoria County, New Brunswick, Canada.

-For governance purposes it is divided between the local service districts of Riley Brook and the parish of Lorne, both of which are members of the Western Valley Regional Service Commission (WVRSC).
+Prior to the 2023 governance reform, for governance purposes it was divided between the local service districts of Riley Brook and the parish of Lorne, both of which were members of the Western Valley Regional Service Commission (WVRSC).

 Origin of name

 The parish was named for the Marquess of Lorne, recently married to The Princess Louise, daughter of Queen Victoria.
 Lorne was later Governor General of Canada.

 History

 Lorne was erected in 1871 from Gordon Parish.

 In 1896 the northwestern boundary was altered from running north-northeast to running northeast.